emissary-ingress/emissary/README.md

 3. Go to `http://{EXTERNAL IP}/httpbin/user-agent`.
 This should display your `user-agent` without asking for authorization.
 4. Open you browser's admin tool and delete your access_token cookie.
 5. Go to `http://{EXTERNAL IP}/httpbin/user-agent`.
 You should be prompt with the 3-leg auth flow again.

+### Deployment Workflow Notes:
+There is a private repository in quay.io called `ambassador_pro` that is has a clone of the `ambassador-pro:0.0.5` image.
+This exists because we would like to have a way to manage someone's ability to install Ambassador Pro but didn't want to hinder current users of it like DFS but turning the `ambassador-pro` registry private.
+The installation instructions have users create a secret with credentials for a bot named `datawire+ambassador_pro` that has read permissions in the `ambassador_pro` registry.
+This secret is then used to authorize the image pull in the deployment.
+These deployments can currently be found in the `/templates/ambassador` directory on the `Ambassador` repo in the `nkrause/AmPro/auth-docs` branch.

+**TODO:**
+- rename the `ambassador_pro` registry to `ambassador_auth` or somthing like that since it contains the auth image.
+- Automate this deployment pattern so an image push from this repo pushes the image to both `ambassador-pro` and the priavte repo (for now)